-8.3.6.
+- 8.3.6.
 Geolocation tracking in order to identify the location of use, the user, to target in-app functionality or for profiling purposes should be deployed only when necessary and according to an appropriate legal basis.
 Services should provide an indicator when the location tracking is active and allow easy disabling without loss of essential functionalities.
-Such profiles and history should be easy to delete at the close of a session.
+Such profiles and history should be easy to delete at the close of a session. - 8.3.7.

-8.3.7.
 Children's data collected by means of educational software tools should not be processed to serve or target behavioural advertisements, for real-time bidding advertising technology or for in-app advertising, or to provide marketing messages about product upgrades or additional vendor-driven products to children or families.

-The digital environment shapes children's lives in many ways, creating opportunities and risks to their well-being and enjoyment of Human Rights.
+The digital environment shapes children's lives in many ways, creating the school gates to a wide range and high volume of stakeholders who settings are developed by private, commercial actors.

-This applies in the everyday life but also increasingly in education settings where tools designed for teaching, supervision, assessment of children are deployed without the various actors always being aware of the challenges to children's private life and personal data protection.
+This applies in the everyday life but also increasingly in education settings children's private life and personal data protection.